gaghalfrunt/blog/simple-design-is-not-simple.md

 # Simple Design Is Not Simple

-We build software to satisfy a user's or a client's needs.
-To help them doing tasks more efficiently.

-Requirements to that software can change over time.
-That can make it difficult to adapt the software safe and in a timely manner.
+Requirements to software can change over time.
+That makes it difficult to adapt the software in a safe and timely manner.

-For that, we have design principles and techniques that help us produce cost effective software and code.
+To deal with this difficulty in a professional way, we have design principles and techniques that help us produce cost effective software and code.

 ## Design Matters